-The requirements for the period of performance are contained in 2 CFR section 200.71 (definition of "obligations"), 2 CFR section 200.77 (definition of "period of performance"), 2 CFR section 200.309 (period of performance), 2 CFR section 200.343 (closeout), program legislation, federal awarding agency regulations; and the terms and conditions of the award.
+The requirements for the period of performance are contained in 2 CFR section 200.1 Definitions for "budget period," "financial obligations," "period of performance," 2 CFR section 200.308 (revision of budget and program plans), 2 CFR section 200.309 (modifications to period of performance), 2 CFR section 200.344 (closeout), program legislation, federal awarding agency regulations; and the terms and conditions of the award.

 - 1. Obtain an understanding of internal control, assess risk, and test internal control as required by 2 CFR section 200.514(c). - 2.
 Determine whether the federal award was only charged for: (a) allowable costs incurred during the period of performance; or (b) costs incurred prior to the date the federal award was made that were authorized by the federal awarding agency or pass-through entity. - 3.
-Determine whether obligations were liquidated within the required time period.
+Determine whether financial obligations were liquidated within the required time period.